 I forgot how easy it is to make pancakes.
-I used to eat and make them weekly as a child and with time really got bored of them.
+I used to eat and make them weekly as a child and with time I really got bored of them.
 The thing is that we had lots of chickens at home and this meant lots of eggs!
 My mum had to do something with those cracked eggs, meaning she used to make pancakes every week.
 These pancakes were made out of white flour, milk and white sugar.
 The recipe was very simple, but not very healthy.
-I made lots of pancakes as a child, flipping them in the air and I used to stand long time making them for our big family of 5.
-I haven’t made pancakes in years with all the healthy eating in mind and feeling that it’s not very healthy and takes too much effort.
+I made lots of pancakes as a child, flipping them in the air and I used to stand a long time making them for our big family of 5.
+I haven’t made pancakes in years with all the healthy eating in mind and feeling that they are not very healthy.

-Actually, I just forgot how easy it was to make pancakes and you can make a healthier version too.
-And it doesn’t have to be a pancake day to eat them!
+Actually, I just forgot how easy it was to make pancakes and you can make a healthier version of them too.
+And it doesn’t have to be a Pancake day to eat them!
 I created my own recipe – a healthier version of what we used to eat as children.
-The main change is replacing white flour with wholemeal flour and using agave nectar instead of sugar.
+The main change was replacing white flour with wholemeal flour and using agave nectar instead of sugar.
 But you don’t have to use agave nectar, instead you can use some honey or date syrup.
 To reduce the calories even further use xylitol (natural sweetener).

 Can pancakes really be healthy though?
 I think they are as healthy as the filling or sauce you put on them.
 However, using a wholemeal flour is still much better than using a white one as it gives you much more fibre and vitamins.